Aider-AI/aider/aider/website/_posts/2024-08-14-code-in-json.md

 Previous [benchmark results](/2023/07/02/benchmarks.html)
 showed
-the superiority of plain text coding compared to json-wrapped function calls, but they were done over a year ago.
+the superiority of returning code as  plain text coding compared to json-wrapped function calls.
+But those results were obtained over a year ago, against far less capable models.
 OpenAI's newly announced support for "strict" json seemed like a good reason to investigate whether the newest models are still handicapped by json-wrapping code.

+The graph above shows benchmark results from
-To find out, I benchmarked 3 of the strongest code editing models:
+3 of the strongest code editing models:

 - gpt-4o-2024-08-06
 - claude-3-5-sonnet-20240620